-Reconciliation Leader Dr. Sarah Sayeed will begin to answer these questions as the featured speaker and receive the Institute for Global Leadership’s Life Leadership Service Award when the organization celebrates its 20th anniversary on October 21, 2021.
-The virtual program will run from 1-3 pm on Zoom.
-In celebration of our 20th anniversary, we will launch the Phoenix Scholarship in honor of all graduates of the leadership program.
+Reconciliation Leader Dr. Sarah Sayeed answered these questions as the featured speaker and recipient of the Institute for Global Leadership’s Life Leadership Service Award, when the organization celebrated its 20th anniversary on October 21, 2021 and launched the Phoenix Scholarship in honor of all graduates of the leadership program.

-The Institute honors the significant contribution of Dr. Sarah Sayeed to the interdisciplinary practice of Reconciliation Leadership, a program for practical idealists from all cultures, disciplines, and career paths in service to reconcile protracted conflict and restore faith in leadership and in America.
-The award recognizes the practice of “leadership from the inside out,” the application of Reconciliation Leadership to build communities and her collaboration with me on papers concerning Reconciliation Leadership that we co-authored in 2005 and 2006 for The Human Dignity Network at Columbia University.
+The Institute honored the significant contribution of Dr. Sayeed to the interdisciplinary practice of Reconciliation Leadership, a program for practical idealists from all cultures, disciplines, and career paths.
+These leaders are in service to reconcile protracted conflict and restore faith in leadership and in America.
+This award recognizes the practice of “leadership from the inside out,” the application of Reconciliation Leadership to build democratic action.
+The award also recognized Dr. Sayeed’s collaboration on papers concerning Reconciliation Leadership co-authored with Virginia Swain in 2005 and 2006 for The Human Dignity Network at Columbia University.

 For a rationale of why Reconciliation Leadership and the Global Mediation and Reconciliation Service are needed for a post 9/11 world, read the above papers presented at the Human Dignity and Humiliation Studies Conferences at Columbia University in 2005 and 2006.

-Ambassador Anwarul K. Chowdhury, Former Under-Secretary-General and High Representative of the United Nations and founder of Global Movement for a Culture of Peace, provided support at the United Nations for the Reconciliation Leadership certificate program, dedicating it to the International Decade for a Culture of Peace and Nonviolence for the Children of the World (2001-2010).
-Ambassador Chowdhury wrote the foreword for the book, My Soul’s Journey to Redefine Leadership: A New Phoenix Rises from the Ashes of 9/11 (Xlibris 2017).
+Ambassador Anwarul K. Chowdhury, Former Under-Secretary-General and High Representative of the United Nations and founder of Global Movement for a Culture of Peace, provided support at the United Nations for the Reconciliation Leadership certificate program.
+The Reconciliation Leadership program was dedicated to the International Decade for a Culture of Peace and Nonviolence for the Children of the World (2001-2010).
+Ambassador Chowdhury wrote the foreword for Virginia Swain’s book, My Soul’s Journey to Redefine Leadership: A New Phoenix Rises from the Ashes of 9/11 (Xlibris 2017).

-Central to our work is addressing the cycle of violence differently than American leaders did.
+Central to a Reconciliation Leader’s work is addressing the cycle of violence differently than has been done in the past.
 We address the historic cycle of violence with a strategy through the Global Mediation and Reconciliation Service as seen through this visual reprinted with permission by the Center for Strategic and International Studies.
-The healing of the cycle of violence is shown in the diagram below right.
+The healing of the cycle of violence is shown in the diagram below.

-Learn about the Reconciliation Leadership Certificate Program and case studies of how the Institute reconciles protracted challenges in a Global Mediation and Reconciliation Service with the Peacebuilding Process.
-We will build on our rich history for a post-September 11th world in years to come.
+Learn about the Reconciliation Leadership Certificate Program.
+Case studies show how the Institute reconciles protracted challenges with the Peacebuilding Process in a Global Mediation and Reconciliation Service.
+We build on our rich history for a post-September 11th interdependent world in years to come.